martin-brown/saltui/README.md

 * Need to test this to see what it does on various platforms.
 * Even if a user cannot log in via /etc/password it may be possible for them to gain access through other mechansims, for example SSH keys.
 Hence purging all their files may be more secure.
 Possibly platform dependent.

+A sane UI requires that all data can be read in, regardless of how much is written to the State file.
+Thus the application stores all user data in a Pillar YAML file as well as the required state in the State YAML file.
+At some point in the future it could use a 'proper' database but memory objects persisted to disk files will do for now.

 # Initial Aims
 Provide a user interface that makes the basic SaltStack functionality available through a couple of user-interfaces: